Package mars.mips.hardware

 public static boolean doublewordAligned(int address)Utility to determine if given address is doubleword-aligned.- Parameters:

-- the address to check- Returns:
+address- the address to check- Returns:

 - true if address is doubleword-aligned, false otherwise